3.4 Genetics, Epigenetics, Endocrine Systems, and Health Behavior

 Key Takeaways

-• Heritability describes variation in a population, not destiny for a single client.
+• Heritability is a population-level variance estimate, not destiny for any single client.

-• Gene-environment interaction and epigenetic processes help explain why risk is probabilistic.
+• Gene-environment interaction and epigenetic regulation explain why psychiatric risk is probabilistic.

-• Biological risk should be integrated with culture, development, behavior, and access to care.
+• Integrate biological risk with culture, development, behavior, protective factors, and access to care.

 Biological vulnerability is probabilistic, not destiny

-Genetics appears on the EPPP as part of biological bases of behavior, but the exam usually rewards nuanced interpretation.
-Heritability refers to the proportion of variation in a trait within a population that is associated with genetic differences under particular environmental conditions.
-It does not mean a single person's behavior is fixed, inevitable, or explained only by genes.
+Genetics appears under biological bases of behavior, but the EPPP rewards nuance.
+Heritability (h-squared) is the proportion of variation in a trait within a population associated with genetic differences under particular environmental conditions.
+It ranges from 0 to 1 and describes a population, not an individual.
+A heritability of 0.5 does not mean half of one person's depression is genetic; it means about half the variability across that group, in that setting, tracks genetic variation.

 ConceptMeaningExam caution

-HeritabilityPopulation-level estimate of variation associated with genetic differences.Do not interpret it as fate for one client.
+HeritabilityPopulation variance associated with genetic differences.Never read as fate for one client.

 Practical study list: